Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1.1 - Send Hubway Data to Iot Hub/README.md

 4. To execute the code, type **./simulated-device**

     > Note: If all went well, you should see each record in JSON format being sent up to the IoT Hub.
+There are **60,315 rows** of data being sent to IoT Hub.

 3. Press **Cntl-C** to stop.